How to Shrink File Size

 Using Better Video Encoders

 Your file size depends on the encoder used. h264 is great but not the best. hevc (also known as h265) can achieve much smaller sizes with about the same quality.
-One trade-off is that some software, such as media players and editors, doesn’t the next-gen encoders.
+One trade-off is that various software, such as media players and NLEs, doesn't understand next-gen encoders.

 The table below compares different video codecs: